omar-sherif9992/Tomasulo-algorithm/README.md

 - Tomasulo's algorithm is a computer architecture hardware algorithm for dynamic scheduling of instructions that allows out-of-order execution and enables more efficient use of multiple execution units.
 It was developed by John E. Tomasulo in 1967.
 The algorithm is named after him.
 The algorithm is used in modern superscalar processors to increase the number of instructions executed per clock cycle.
 It is a form of dynamic scheduling, which means that the instructions are not scheduled in the order in which they appear in the program.
 Instead, the instructions are scheduled dynamically, based on the availability of the execution units and the operands.
 The algorithm is also known as the reservation station algorithm.

 ### 2. Approach
-- We have done 2 projects one Java with CLI  and React with UI using typescript
+- We have done 2 projects one Java with CLI  and React with UI using typescript .
+- The Java Project Logic is more Tested and we will evaluate with it .
 - assumptions :
-  - we don't handle the clashes of the same effective address .
+  - we don't handle the clashes of the same effective address as the description allowed .
-  - we can do multiple load and store at the same time and the same effective address as the professor said.
+  - we can do multiple load and store at the same time and the same effective address as the professor said .
-  - when 2 instructions write back at the same time we give the priority to the instruction according to FIFO.
+  - when 2 instructions write back at the same time we give the priority to the instruction according to FIFO .
-  - Reservation Stages and buffers size are dynamic depending on the input.
+  - Reservation Stages and buffers size are dynamic depending on the input .
-  - Latencies are dynamic depending on the user input.
+  - Latencies are dynamic depending on the user input .
-  - Memory dynamic depending on the user input.
+  - Memory dynamic depending on the user input .
-  - Float Register size is 32 as like Tomasulo.
+  - number of Float Registers are 32 as like Tomasulo .

 ### 3. Code structure